-We offer a dividend reinvestment plan for our common stockholders who hold their shares through our transfer agent, Computershare, Inc. This is an "opt in" dividend reinvestment plan, meaning that common stockholders may elect to have their cash dividends automatically reinvested in additional shares of our common stock.
+We offer a dividend reinvestment plan for our common stockholders who hold their shares through our transfer agent, Computershare Inc. This is an "opt in" dividend reinvestment plan, meaning that common stockholders may elect to have their cash dividends automatically reinvested in additional shares of our common stock.
 Common stockholders who do not so elect will receive their dividends in cash.
 Common stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
-The common stockholder will have an adjusted basis in the additional of the reinvested distribution.
+The common stockholder will have an adjusted basis in the additional common shares purchased through the plan equal to the amount of the reinvested distribution.
 The additional shares will have a new holding period commencing on the day following the date on which the shares are credited to the common stockholder's account.
 We may use newly issued shares under the guidelines of the dividend reinvestment plan, or we may purchase shares in the open market in connection with the obligations under the plan.
-We do not have a dividend reinvestment plan for our preferred stock stockholders.
+We do not have a dividend reinvestment plan for our preferred stockholders.